sfajfer/Master-of-Gu/gu index/Gu Index.md

 Keywords: [**Expendable**]

 Effect: Carves sword dao into a weapon or Gu that deals rending damage.
-If an attack made with the weapon or Gu is blocked by a Gu of rank {2, 3, 4, 5} or less with the [**Shield**] Keyword, the defending [**Shield**] Gu takes rending damage equal to its hit points before the damage of the attack is assigned.
+If damage from an attack made with the weapon or Gu is assigned to a Gu of rank {2, 3, 4, 5} or less with the [**Shield**] Keyword, the defending [**Shield**] Gu takes rending damage equal to its hit points before the damage of the attack is assigned.
 If this Gu is used on a weapon, the effect is permanent.
 If used on a Gu, the effect lasts until the next time you activate the Gu.

 ### Sword Sheath Gu
 *Rank 2-4 Guard*